StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 * Double-click on a component, relation or group in the topology visualizer.
 * Use the [Actions](/use/stackstate-ui/perspectives/topology-perspective.md#actions) list in the component context menu or right panel details tab to open a selection subview for a component.

 Subviews can be shared with other StackState users as a link, this will include any modifications that you have made to the subview.
-It is not possible to save a subview.
+It isn't possible to save a subview.

 To exit a subview and return to the previous view or explore mode, click the view name in the top bar of the StackState UI.